microsoft/lisa/README.md

 ### Authenticate Your Test Driver Machine with Your Azure Subscription

-1. Azure AD method
+#### Azure AD method

-        This creates a 12 Hours temporary session in PowerShell, in that session, you are allowed to run Windows Azure Cmdlets to control / use your subscription.
-After 12 hours you will be asked to enter username and password of your subscription.
-This may create problems long running automations, hence we use service principal method.
+This creates a 12 Hours temporary session in PowerShell.
+In that session, you are allowed to run Windows Azure Cmdlets to control / use your subscription.

+After 12 hours you will be asked to enter username and password of your subscription again.

-2. Service Principal method
+#### Service Principal method

 Refer to this URL [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ### Prepare VHD for Your Test

-`Applicable if you are uploading your own Linux VHD to Azure for test.`
+> Applicable if you are uploading your own Linux VHD to Azure for test.

 A VHD with Linux OS must be made compatible to work in HyperV environment.
 This includes: